pvtri96/kscreendoctor-helper/README.md

 pnpm install
 ```

-Afterward, the layout can be configured via a Typescript file, e.g.:
+Afterward, the layout can be configured via a Typescript file `screenlayout.config.ts`, e.g.:

 ```
 import { LayoutConfig } from "./src/types";